Color: Black, shiny, with bronze tints

 The Cheese Skipper has reddish-brown eyes, and the slightly iridescent wings are held flat over the body when at rest.
 The entire body is only about half the size of that of the common house fly.

-The Cheeseskipper has sudden, snapping movements fo the body, which may cause them to jump or "skip" as much as 10 inches.
+The Cheeseskipper has sudden, snapping movements for the body, which may cause them to jump or "skip" as much as 10 inches.

-Persons who eat foods containing the larvae of cheese skippers may experience
+Under adverse breeding conditions, Cheese Skippers can transmit diseases to humans because the fly and larvae breed on decaying organic matter.
+Persons who eat foods containing the larvae of cheese skippers may experience intestinal irritation.

 - Likely areas would be processing or packaging facilities